 Under the supervision of both a faculty supervisor and field professional, students take the theories and principles learned in the classroom and apply them to their work in a field setting.
 Students acquire knowledge and new skills while providing service to the community.
 The field experience facilitates awareness of the working world and helps students with their career development.
-A minimum of two 3-credit fieldwork experiences and required for all Psychology majors.
-Students have the option of taking Fieldwork/SL I during either their second semester of junior year or during their senior year.
-Students who choose to take Fieldwork/SL I during their second semester of junior year are permitted to do 3 credits of fieldwork in that semester.
-During the senior year, students may choose to take Fieldwork/SL courses concurrently or across separate semesters to create part-time or full-time experiences.
+A minimum of two 3-credit fieldwork experiences are recommended for all Psychology majors.
+Students have the option of taking Fieldwork/Internship during their junior year or during their senior year.
+Students may choose to take Fieldwork/Internship courses concurrently or across separate semesters to create part-time or full-time experiences.

 PREREQUISITES AND LIMITS

-- Fieldwork is graded as P (Pass) or NC (No Credit).
+- Fieldwork/Internship is graded as P (Pass) or NC (No Credit).

-- Fieldwork experiences may NOT be used to fulfill the Psychology Electives Requirement of the Psychology Major.
+- Fieldwork/Internship experiences may NOT be used to fulfill the Psychology Electives Requirement of the Psychology Major.

-- Students shall not register for more than 12 credits of Fieldwork/Service Learning in one semester (because registering for 12 credits in one semester would require that students work a full-time fieldwork schedule: 36 to 40 hours a week for a total of 500 work hours).
+- Students shall not register for more than 12 credits of Fieldwork/Internship in one semester (because registering for 12 credits in one semester would require that students work a full-time fieldwork/internship schedule: 36 to 40 hours a week for a total of 500 work hours).

-- Students cannot complete more than 15 credits of Psychology Fieldwork/Service Learning during the Undergraduate program.
+- Students cannot complete more than 15 credits of Psychology Fieldwork/Internship during the Undergraduate program.

 - Students must attend an orientation meeting for Fieldwork.